NASA-Planetary-Science/sbpy/docs/sbpy/data.rst

     >>> print(Names.parse_asteroid('(228195) 6675 P-L'))
     {'number': 228195, 'desig': '6675 P-L'}
     >>> print(Names.parse_asteroid('C/2001 A2-A (LINEAR)')) # doctest: _ELLIPSIS
-    ...sbpy.data.names.TargetNameParseError: C/2001 A2-A (LINEAR) does not appear to be an asteroid identifier
+    ... sbpy.data.names.TargetNameParseError: C/2001 A2-A (LINEAR) does not appear to be an asteroid identifier
     >>> print(Names.parse_comet('12893')) # doctest: +ELLIPSIS
-    ...sbpy.data.names.TargetNameParseError: 12893 does not appear to be a comet name
+    ... sbpy.data.names.TargetNameParseError: 12893 does not appear to be a comet name
     >>> print(Names.parse_comet('73P-C/Schwassmann Wachmann 3 C	'))
     {'type': 'P', 'number': 73, 'fragment': 'C', 'name': 'Schwassmann Wachmann 3 C'}